Marina Diamandis: 2017–2022: Love + Fear and Ancient Dreams in a Modern Land

+In June 2016, Diamandis told Fuse that she had begun writing new material for upcoming songs.
+In December 2016, electronic group Clean Bandit confirmed that "Disconnect", a song they had performed with Diamandis at the 2015 Coachella Valley Music and Arts Festival, would be released on their new album.
+It was released as a single in June 2017, and she performed it with them at Glastonbury.
 To mark a new stage in her career, Diamandis announced via Twitter in 2018 that she would be dropping her "and the Diamonds" moniker to release music as simply "Marina".
 She explained that "It took me well over a year to figure out that a lot of my identity was tied up in who I was as an artist and there wasn't much left of who I was".

 In November 2018, a second collaboration with Clean Bandit and Puerto Rican singer Luis Fonsi, "Baby", was released.
 It peaked at number 15 in the UK.
 On 11 December of the same year, Diamandis performed at the Royal Variety Performance alongside Clean Bandit with their song "Baby".
 On 31 January 2019, Diamandis teased the new album by posting a picture on her Instagram with the caption "8 Days".
 The day after, she revealed in an interview that the new album would come out sometime in early 2019.
 On 6 February 2019, it was revealed that the title of the lead single of the album would be "Handmade Heaven", which was released two days later.
 Her bipartite fourth studio album, Love + Fear, was then released in two halves on 4 and 26 April 2019.

 On 29 April 2019, Diamandis embarked on her Love + Fear Tour with six UK gigs, including sold-out dates in London and Manchester.
 In July 2019, she was scheduled to play a number of music festivals across Europe and the UK, before taking the tour to North America with 19 dates across the US and Canada in September and October.
 This would then be followed by a second run of UK dates and a short European tour.
 She was featured on Gryffin's song (also featuring Model Child) "If I Left the World", released on 23 October 2019.